 What is Form CHG-1?

 Form CHG-1 is a statutory form introduced by the Companies Act of 2013 for the registration of charges other than debentures.
-Form CHG-1 is crucial in maintaining transparency in corporate finance and is a formal notice to the Registrar of Companies (RoC) about the creation, modification, or discharge of a charge by a company.
+Form CHG-1 is crucial for maintaining transparency in corporate finance and serves as a formal notice to the Registrar of Companies (RoC) regarding the creation, modification, or discharge of a charge by a company.
 It is regulated by Section 77 and Rule 3 of the Companies (Registration of Charges) Rules, 2014.

 Meaning and Purpose of Form CHG-1